 - Rows and columns in a table

-In it, we go from a Displayr document that displays all pages, variables, rows and columns, outputs, and objects when viewed and exported:
+In it, we go from a Displayr document that displays all pages, variables, rows, columns, outputs, and objects when viewed and exported:

-To a state where selected items are hidden in View/Explore mode and exported Office and PDF files:
+To a state where selected items are hidden in View/Explore mode, and when exported to Office and PDF files:

 Requirements